stelligent/cloudformation_templates/labs/polly/README.md

 To create an audio file of my last post, I created an Amazon S3 bucket, copied the text from my blog post and pasted it into the text field for Amazon Polly, configured Polly to create the audio file, and click a button.
 Once it was complete, I made the mp3 file publicread in S3, and copied the URL to the blog post in Wordpress.

-Since there were some reptitive steps, I figured I would automate as many of them as I could because, well, I'm [lazy](http://wiki.c2.com/?LazinessImpatienceHubris) and don't like doing the same things over and over again.
+Since there were some repetitive steps, I figured I would automate as many of them as I could because, well, I'm [lazy](http://wiki.c2.com/?LazinessImpatienceHubris) and don't like doing the same things over and over again.
 My other motiviation was that I would like to see more of the blogs I visit to include this kind of audio narration so that I and others can listen to them.

+There are 5 steps you'll go through to publish a recording to your blog post or website.
+They are:

+1. Copy display text from website
+1. Commit text file to GitHub
+1. Launch CloudFormation Stack
+1. Get URL from Deployment Pipeline
+1. Manually Update HTML with Audio File

+Each of these steps are described in the remainder of this blog post.

 # Step 1 - Copy display text from website
 Manual: Copy text from website

 ![copy-text](docs/copy-text.png)

-# Step 2 - Commit to GitHub
+# Step 2 - Commit text file to GitHub
 Commit to text file in github

 ```